Paul Revere Williams Home Built on Cap Sante

 Written & Researched by Bret Lunsford

 Paul Revere Williams may not have visited Anacortes, Washington, but the Tudor Revival home he designed on the city’s northeast tip stands as a unique achievement.
-It was featured in the Anacortes Museum’s new exhibit on island architecture, online now at this link.
+It was featured in the Anacortes Museum’s recent exhibit on island architecture.

 On Cap Sante, at the northern end of East Park Drive, a “mansion” was built for a wealthy California transplant, Luther Barrick, in 1928.
 Records from the Washington State Department of Archeology and Historic Preservation (DAHP) state: “The house was reportedly designed by a Los Angeles architect named Paul Williams.”
 Paul Revere Williams is the first known African-American member of the American Institute of Architects; inducted in 1923, he worked primarily in southern California.
 The home he designed for the Barrick family is the only known Paul Williams structure in Washington State.

 A visit to the Paul R. Williams Project website offers insight into the architect’s biography as well as a gallery of his many works.
 He was born in a “vibrant multi-ethnic” Los Angeles in 1894, but lost both of his parents by age 5.
 He graduated in 1912 from L.A.’s Polytechnic High School, "the acme of present day high school educational results," stated the June 21, 1912 Los Angeles Times.
 He began working for a Pasadena architect in 1914 designing luxury homes, eventually designing for numerous Hollywood celebrities.